ali2arfan/ali2arfan/README.md

 # Hi there 👋
 # 💫 About Me:
-A professional undergraduate with the commitment along with experience to develop innovative and creative software and hardware solutions.
-The willingness to learn and demonstrate new skills with a desire to thrive in all aspects.
+A professional undergraduate with the commitment along with experience to develop innovative software and hardware solutions.

 ## 🌐 Socials: